 She accused me of being “too sensitive” instead of admitting that she was too insensitive.
 She accused me of being “prickly” instead of admitting that no, it’s not okay for her to verbally abuse me continually.
 (That was a pathetic attempt at gaslighting that didn’t fool me for a second.)
 Like any narcissist, she was arrogant and smug and seemed to think she was perfect and that it was magically my duty to be her verbal and psychological punching bag.

 She didn’t believe in therapy.
 She claimed, “You’d have to be crazy to go to therapy.”
 I foolishly agreed, saying if you have friends, you confide in them.
 This was ignorant on my part, because I was equating “therapy” with Freudian “talk therapy” and nothing else.
 Years later, I had a great therapist in whom I confided in detail after dumping a narcissistic sociopath.
 This therapist taught me about things like boundaries and reciprocation.
-I guess the narcissistic frenemy wouldn’t want me to go to a therapist and tell the therapist about her behavior.
-The narcissistic frenemy wouldn’t have wanted to go to a…
+I guess the narcissistic frenemy wouldn’t have wanted to go to a therapist and hear what the therapist had to say about her.